philippdre/omniCLIP/README.md

 $ cd omniCLIP/stat
 $ ./CompileCython.sh
 ```
+This compiles the cyton code for the viterbi algorithm.
 Note that if your python libraries is not in the directory "/usr/include/python2.7", then you need to change in CompileCython.sh in the line
 ```
 gcc -shared -pthread -fPIC -fwrapv -O2 -Wall -fno-strict-aliasing -I/usr/include/python2.7 -o viterbi.so viterbi.c
 ```